blling/git-cmd/README.md

 # Git-cmd

-Git commond for daliy work.
+Git command for daliy work.
 It aims to help you connect the git command together for daily work.

 ## Contributing